Private and third sector providers: business and financial support

 Coronavirus Job Retention Scheme

 Under the Coronavirus Job Retention Scheme all UK employers with a PAYE scheme can access support to safeguard workers from being made redundant.
-The Scheme will remain open until October and the UK government announced further details on 29 May 2020.
+The Scheme will remain open until 31 October 2020.
 Make a claim on gov.uk.

 - applies to employees who have been asked to stop working, but who are being kept on the pay roll, otherwise described as ‘furloughed workers’ and were on your PAYE payroll on or before 19 March 2020